kylebrandt/tempExprDoc/expr.md

 - Input Type: Time Series
 - Output Type: Numbers

+Fields:

+- Input: The variable (refID (e.g. `A`)) to resample
+- Function: The reduction function to use

 Reduce takes one or more time series returned from a query or an expression and turns each series into a single number.
 The labels of the time series are kept as labels on each outputted reduced number.

+#### Reduction Functions

+Note: In the future we plan to add options to control empty, NaN, and null behavior for reduction functions.

+##### Count
+Count returns the number of points in each series.

+##### Mean

+Mean returns the total of all values in each series divided by the number of points in that series.
+If any values in the series are null or nan, or if the series is empty, NaN is returned.

+##### Min and Max

+Min and Max return the smallest or largest value in the series respectively.
+If any values in the series are null or nan, or if the series is empty, NaN is returned.

+##### Sum

+Sum returns the total of all values in the series.
+If series is of zero length, the sum will be 0.
+If there are any NaN or Null values in the series, NaN is returned.

 ### Resample